InsertKoinIO/koin/docs/reference/koin-core/scopes.md

 :::note
  Difference between `getSource()` and `get()`: getSource will directly get the source value.
-Get will try to resolve any definition, and fallback to source value if possible. `getSource()` is then more efficient in terms of performances.
+Get will try to resolve any definition, and fallback to source value if possible. `getSource()` is then more efficient in terms of performance.
 :::

 ### Scope Linking

-Koin Scope API in 2.1 allow you to link a scope to another, and then allow to resolve joined definition space.
-Let's take an example.
+Koin Scope API in 2.1 allows you to link a scope to another, and then allows to resolve joined definition space.
+Let's see an example.
-Here we are defining, 2 scopes spaces: a scope for A and a scope for B. In A's scope, we don't have access to C (defined in B's scope).
+Here we are defining 2 scopes spaces: a scope for A and a scope for B. In A's scope, we don't have access to C (defined in B's scope).

 ```kotlin
 module {